 Accomplishments of Our Students!

 • Six graduates have been named National Presidential Scholars.
-OSSM has had 15 semifinalists and 138 nominees for the Presidential Scholars Program.
+Also, there have been 21 semifinalists and 143 nominees for the Presidential Scholars Program.

 • The Oklahoma Medical Research Foundation has offered Sir Alexander Fleming Scholarships to 36 OSSM students.

 • The school has produced 15 finalists and 26 College Board National Achievement Scholars.

 • Thirteen OSSM students have been named National Hispanic Scholars.